dudewheresmycode/opengolfsim.com/desktop/quick-start-guide.md

 ## What is OpenGolfSim Desktop?

-OpenGolfSim Desktop is the core connector app that allows GSPro to interface with our mobile app, video replay, and other tools.
+OpenGolfSim is the core platform that connects your hardware, software, and gameplay into one seamless golf simulation experience.
+The OpenGolfSim Desktop app runs on Windows and acts as the central hub—managing your control box, mobile app, video replay, and more.

+This quick start guide is for the TL;DR crowd—just the essentials to get the app running and jump into a round.

 ---